NoorHajbi/quotes/README.md

 Rather than using a hardcoded file of JSON data with quotes as in Lab08, the quotes will be grabbed from an API and display those to the user.

-I have a class called **QuoteAPI**, That includes API data and in the main,
+I have a class called **QuoteAPI**, That includes the API's data and in the main,
-When the user run the code it will fetch a quote from the API and display its text, and the author to the user, and If there is any problem with the connection a local quote will be fetched.
+When we run the code it will fetch a quote from the API and display its text, and its author to the user, So, If there is any problem with the connection a local quote will be fetched.

 ![Source](https://stackoverflow.com/questions/3869372/java-io-ioexception-server-returned-http-response-code-403-for-url)